lss0612/Natural-Resources/README.md

 # Projects
-This is the file I will place my class projects
+This is the file I will place my Natural Resources work